 Staff were responsive to people's needs.
+People told us they were happy with the support staff provided however one person's relative told us they felt staff could be more attentive and encouraging to meet people's needs.
 We observed that staff spent time with people and responded quickly if people needed any support.
-We reviewed people's records which showed that staff offered guidance and encouragement to complete their personal care as independently as possible.
+We reviewed people's records which showed that staff offered guidance and encouragement to complete their personal care as independently as possible, but staff also offered further guidance when people showed reluctance to do so independently.
 Staff were always on hand to speak and interact with people and we observed staff checking that people were content and asking them if they wanted any assistance.
 Staff knew people well and were able to understand people's needs from their body language and from their own communication style; this was also documented in peoples individual care plans.
 A complaints procedure was in place which explained what people or their relatives could do if they were unhappy about any aspect of the care they received.
 Staff were responsive and aware of their responsibility to identify if people were unhappy with anything within the home and understood how they could support people to make a complaint.
 We saw that complaints that had been raised were responded to appropriately and in a timely manner, and where necessary apologies had been made if people or their relatives were unhappy about elements of the service, or if a mistake had been made.